 The free radical scavenging activity of F. schweinfurthii methanol, ethyl acetate, and n-hexane extracts was determined in vitro using the 2,20-diphenyl-1-picrylhydrazyl (DPPH) test 34.In methanol, sample stock solutions (1.0 mg/mL) were diluted to final concentrations of (500, 250, 125, 62.5g/mL).
 One mL of a 0.3 mM DPPH ethanol solution was added to 2.5 mL of different concentration sample solutions and left to react at room temperature.
-After 30 minutes, the absorbance readings at 518 nm were measured and converted to percentage antioxidant activity (AA) using the following formula:DPPH solution (1.0 mL; 0.3 mM) plus methanol (2.5 mL) was used as a control and the reference compound ascorbic acid was also measured.
+After 30 minutes, the absorbance readings at 518 nm were measured and converted to percentage antioxidant activity (AA) using the following formula.DPPH solution (1.0 mL; 0.3 mM) plus methanol (2.5 mL) was used as a control and the reference compound ascorbic acid was also measured.
 Allmeasurements were made in triplicate and averaged.

 % inhibition = [A control – A sample/A control] x 100.